govi-csit/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     ![](Images/3d_conv_final.PNG)

 - Hint the output here is only 2D.
 - We can use multiple filters to detect multiple features or edges.
-Example.
+Eg: we are applying two filters, one is for detecting horizontal edges and other is for detecting vertical edges.
   - Input image: `6x6x3`
-  - 10 Filters: `3x3x3`
+  - 2 Filters: `3x3x3`
-  - Result image: `4x4x10`
+  - Result image: `4x4x2`
   - In the last result p=0, s=1

     ![](Images/multiple_filters.PNG)